rajeshrinet/pyross/README.md

 ![Imagel](examples/banner.png)

 ## Contact
-The authors of the paper can be contacted at: Rajesh Singh (rs2004@cam.ac.uk) and R. Adhikari (ra413@cam.ac.uk)
+The authors  can be contacted at: rs200@cam.ac.uk (Rajesh Singh) and ra413@cam.ac.uk (R. Adhikari).
+Please open an issue in preference to emailing us with queries, as these can then be shared with others with similar queries.
+Thanks!

 ## About